 10. Pathos Archaeological Park

-Paphos – This tourist friendly town is considered a beachside jewel.
+Paphos – This tourist-friendly town is considered a beachside jewel.

-Serendipitously, I watched the whole four-part Brazilian series “Siren’s Song” for the first time on television at the same time as putting together this piece about Aphrodite.
+Serendipitously, I watched the whole four-part Brazilian series “Siren’s Song” for the first time on television while putting together this piece about Aphrodite.

 Message from Siren’s Song: